nburrus/stereodemo/README.md

 - [onnxruntime](https://onnxruntime.ai/).
 To run pretrained models in the ONNX format.
 - [pytorch](https://pytorch.org/).
 To run pretrained models exported as torch script.
 - [depthai](https://docs.luxonis.com/en/latest/).
 Optional, to grab images from a Luxonis OAK camera.

+# Credits for each method

+I did not implement any of these myself, but just collected pre-trained models or converted them to torch script / ONNX.

+- CREStereo
+  - Official implementation and pre-trained models: https://github.com/megvii-research/CREStereo
+  - Model Zoo for the ONNX models: https://github.com/PINTO0309/PINTO_model_zoo/tree/main/284_CREStereo
+  - Port to ONNX + sample loading code: https://github.com/ibaiGorordo/ONNX-CREStereo-Depth-Estimation

+- RAFT-Stereo
+  - Official implementation and pre-trained models: https://github.com/princeton-vl/RAFT-Stereo
+  - I exported the pytorch implementation to torch script via tracing, [with minor modifications of the source code](https://github.com/nburrus/RAFT-Stereo/commit/ebbb5a807227927ab4551274039e9bdd16a1b010).
+  - Their fastest implementation was not imported.

+- Hitnet
+  - Official implementation and pre-trained models: https://github.com/google-research/google-research/tree/master/hitnet
+  - Model Zoo for the ONNX models: https://github.com/PINTO0309/PINTO_model_zoo/tree/main/142_HITNET
+  - Port to ONNX + sample loading code: https://github.com/ibaiGorordo/ONNX-HITNET-Stereo-Depth-estimation

+- Chang et al. RealtimeStereo
+  - Official implementation and pre-trained models: https://github.com/JiaRenChang/RealtimeStereo
+  - I exported the pytorch implementation to torch script via tracing with some minor changes to the code https://github.com/JiaRenChang/RealtimeStereo/pull/15 .
+See [chang_realtimestereo_to_torchscript_onnx.py](tools/chang_realtimestereo_to_torchscript_onnx.py).

+# License

+The code of steredemo is MIT licensed, but the pre-trained models are subject to the license of their respective implementation.

+The sample images have the license of their respective source, except for datasets/oak-d which is licenced under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).